Ido-Barnea/Dialoger/README.md

 # :book: Dialog Types:
 - Message
-- Success
-- Failure
 - Loading

 # :computer: What can I edit in each dialog?
-- Both title and content text
+- Title & description text
-- Both title and content color
+- Title & description text color
 - Image drawable
 - Button text ```(Not visible in loading dialog)```
 - Button color ```(Not visible in loading dialog)```
 - Progress bar color ```(Only visible in loading dialog)```
 - Progress bar indeterminate drawable ```(Only visible in loading dialog)```
-- Dialog width
 - Dialog background color
-- Dialog gravity ```(not including the progress bar)```
-- Progress bar gravity
 - Whether the dialog will be dismissed on touch outside of it or not

 # :briefcase: License